StelLA: Subspace Learning in Low-rank Adaptation using Stiefel Manifold: Related Work

 Several recent works explore improved LoRA initialization using matrix decomposition techniques like SVD to better align the adaptation subspace with pretrained weights.
 PiSSA~\cite{meng2024pissa} and LaMDA~\cite{azizi-etal-2024-lamda} initialize adapters using the leading \(r\) singular vectors from SVD of the pretrained weights, while MiLoRA~\cite{wang2024milora} uses the trailing \(r\) singular vectors.
 EVA~\cite{paischer2024one} applies SVD to activations and adapts rank based on the spectrum, while LoRA-GA~\cite{wang2024loraga} uses SVD on gradients to align with task-relevant directions.
 Beyond SVD, OLoRA~\cite{buyukakyuz2024olora} employs QR decomposition and selects the first $r$ columns from the orthonormal matrix.
 These approaches exploit meaningful subspaces to improve initialization, whereas ours directly learns the optimal subspace during training, allowing for more flexible and effective task-specific adaptation.

 \paragraph{Geometric Constraints for LoRA.}

 \citet{zhang2024riemannian} use Riemannian geometry to precondition the LoRA optimization, whereas we optimize the adapter's subspaces using the Stiefel manifold, with a three-factor decomposition.
 Other methods impose orthogonality constraints on LoRA weights.
 OFT~\cite{qiu2023controlling} learns orthonormal rotations of pretrained weights via Cayley parameterization.
 Spectral Adapter~\cite{zhang2024spectral} fine-tunes within the top spectral subspace, with a variant that rotates leading singular vectors using orthonormal matrices.
 In contrast, our approach enforces orthogonality directly on the input and output subspace projections via Stiefel manifold optimization, offering a more flexible and expressive adaptation mechanism.
+Concurrently, PoLAR~\cite{lion2025polar} also sets \(U\) and \(V\) on Stiefel manifold, but it uses a landing algorithm with infeasibility penalty instead of retraction for optimization.

 \paragraph{LoRA with Three Factors.} TriLoRA~\cite{feng2024triloraintegratingsvdadvanced} and MoSLoRA~\cite{wu-etal-2024-mixture-subspaces} use the three-factor formulation for LoRA, but they do not keep the orthogonality of the two projections during training.
 LoRA-XS~\cite{balazy2024lora} also uses the three-factor formulation, but they freeze the two projections and only train the middle \(r\times r\) matrix for extreme efficiency.
 Both AdaLoRA~\cite{zhang2023adaptive} and GeoLoRA~\cite{schotthofer2025geolora} adopt a three-factor formulation, with \(U\) and \(V\) constrained to be orthogonal matrices.
 AdaLoRA achieves orthogonality via regularization, while GeoLoRA uses gradient flow.
 However, their focus is to achieve rank adaptability by inspecting the singular values of \(S\). \ours can be readily combined with AdaLoRA's rank adaptation strategy by constraining \(S\) to be diagonal, which we leave to future work.